brenu/myCamera/README.md

 > - Change between front and rear camera
 > - Enable and disable flash
 > - Zoom

+## What I'm doing

-> - Access to the gallery (actually, it's not complete)
+> - Access to the gallery (working but not as it's supposed to)
+> - Video recording (methods already implemented, but the user still can't call them)

 ## Todo list

-> - Video recording
 > - Settings for the user to change the image/video quality
 > - User Intercace improvement (because it's DEFINITELY not that pretty)
 > - HDR (It's more like a dream, because by now I have no ideia of how to do that)